Es-Saada

-es-Saada (السعادة Happiness; November 7, 1904 - December 27, 1956) was an arabophone weekly newspaper published in Morocco that served as the mouthpiece of the French government.
+es-Saada (السعادة Happiness; November 7, 1904 - December 27, 1956) was an Arabic weekly newspaper published in Morocco that served as the mouthpiece of the French government.
 The newspaper was financed by France, originally printed at the French Legation in Tangier, and used as a tool with which to spread French ideas among Moroccans.
 It reached all cities of Greater Morocco.
 Its content has been described as distinctively colonial and disruptive of public opinion in Morocco.

 History

-When the newspaper was launched in 1904, its editor was an Algerian named Idriss Khubzawi.
+When the newspaper was launched in 1904, its editor was an Algerian, named Idriss Khubzawi.